-A few months ago I picked up what is easily one of the greatest and most reasonably priced garage gym accessories available; the Lat & Tricep Pulley from Spud Inc. I believe that this cable system is hands down the best $85 (it is now at $99) that I’ve spent on a piece of equipment in a long time and I felt that it deserved to be praised for a few minutes.
+A few months ago I picked up what is easily one of the greatest and most reasonably priced garage gym accessories available; the Spud Inc Economy Lat & Tricep Pulley.
+I believe that this cable system is hands down the best $85 (it is now at $99) that I’ve spent on a piece of equipment in a long time and I felt that it deserved to be praised for a few minutes.

 Anyway, about a year ago I priced a number of these units out, but the asking prices for the equipment along with the freight was just a bit more (a lot more) than I was willing to spend for what basically amounts to an accessory.
 Couple the high price with the amount of floor space required for a commercial station like that and I just let go of that dream.

-Well not all that long ago; maybe four or five months ago; I saw the Spud Inc. Lat & Tricep Pulley added to Rogue’s “new releases” section, so I took a gander.
-The pulley system appeared to be a fairly basic yet reliable way to replicate all of the exercises that I wanted the full selectorized station for (tricep pushdowns, overhead extensions, full ROM weighted crunches, lat pulldowns, face-pulls, etc), but for what seemed liked just a few bucks by comparison.
+Well not all that long ago; maybe four or five months ago; I saw the Spud Inc. Lat & Tricep Pulley added to Rogue’s “new releases” category, so I took a gander.
+Spud’s pulley system appeared to be a fairly basic yet reliable way to replicate all of the exercises that I wanted the full selectorized station for (tricep pushdowns, overhead extensions, full ROM weighted crunches, lat pulldowns, face-pulls, etc), but for what seemed super cheap by comparison.

-I didn’t buy it right away, but I eventually figured that since the whole system is only $85, I really couldn’t go wrong by giving it a shot.
+I didn’t buy it straight away, but I eventually figured that since the whole system is only $85 I really couldn’t go wrong by giving it a shot.
 Also I’d be ordering from Rogue, so I knew that I could return it if I hated it.

 Turns out that I don’t hate it.
-Actually, it’s fantastic.
-It takes seconds to attach to the rack, and seconds to take back down.
-It holds way more weight than would even be remotely reasonable to pull down on (500+ pounds), and it uses standard caribiners, so any attachment you can think of works; EZ bar, tricep bar, wide lat bar, parallel bar, tricep rope, whatever.
+Actually it’s fantastic.
+It takes seconds to attach to the rack and seconds to take back down.
+It holds more weight than would even be reasonable for pulls (500+ pounds), and it uses standard caribiners so any attachment you can think of works; an EZ bar, tricep bar, wide lat bar, parallel bar, tricep rope, whatever.
 So yeah, no regrets.

 Any Negatives for the Spud Pulley?

 I have not found anything wrong with the Spud Inc. Pulley.
-It’s easy to use, functions as intended 100% of the time, and is stronger than it needs to be.
+It’s easy to use, it functions as intended, and it is stronger than it needs to be.
 I don’t worry about it breaking or failing, and I find it to be a great value. (see update at end of article)

 That said, there are a couple things that take a little getting used to since this pulley system is not part of a stand-alone station with its own weight stack.